teamdeeson/codex/docs/working-at-deeson/taking-leave.md

 2. Add the holiday to Forecast so it’s clear to everyone else that time is potentially going to be taken as holiday.
 3. Talk this through with the project lead/s, as well as team members as necessary for any projects that you’re working on at the time you want to take off
 4. Submit your request and add any notes about projects affected/what you’ve agreed with the project leads via Bamboo
-5. Your chapter lead will review and then approve/decline the request.
+5. Your line manager will review and then approve/decline the request.
 If it isn’t approved you then need to remove the holiday from Forecast.

 Remember all leave needs to be taken by the end of the calendar year.
 Leave can only be rolled over in exceptional circumstances with MD approval in advance.